Psychological and Behavioural Sciences

 - Typical offer: A*AA or equivalent

-- Essential subjects: none
+- Essential subjects: one of Biology or Mathematics

-- Useful subjects: Biology, Mathematics, Psychology
+- Useful subjects: Biology, Mathematics

 We encourage our students to develop their own interests within a supportive and challenging intellectual environment.
 Psychology is unique as a discipline because it spans a wide range of topic areas that can be approached from a biological perspective and a social science discipline.

+The University has published a video explaining what PBS is like at Cambridge.
 At Cambridge we emphasise the scientific study of Psychology and its link to other areas of study, which can be chosen as optional modules.
 In this way, our undergraduates have the opportunity to broaden their horizons and develop independence of thought and pleasure in intellectual engagement with the material.

 The College has first rate study facilities, such as the Quincentenary Library, which has an excellent stock of textbooks and more advanced readings in Psychology and related areas, as well as a number of anatomical models that are useful for the study of the brain and neuroscientific investigation.